enisdenjo/graphql-ws/README.md

 ## [Want to help?](CONTRIBUTING.md)

 File a bug, contribute with code, or improve documentation?
 Read up on our guidelines for [contributing](CONTRIBUTING.md) and drive development with `yarn test --watch` away!

+## Disclaimer

+This library and the [GraphQL over WebSocket Protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) are **not** cross-compatible with the legacy [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws) and its [accompanying Protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).

+You must use `graphql-ws` coherently and implement the [GraphQL over WebSocket Protocol](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md) on both sides, server and the client.